codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/docker-hub.md

   * Registry Name: A unique name for this configuration.
   * Username: Docker Hub username.
   * Password: Docker Hub [personal account token](https://docs.docker.com/docker-hub/access-tokens/){:target="\_blank"}, or Dockerhub account password (not recommended).
+    >**NOTE**
-    >If you have enabled [two-factor-authentication in Docker Hub](https://docs.docker.com/docker-hub/2fa/){:target="\_blank"}, then in the Password field, paste a Docker personal access token (instead of your Docker Hub master password).
+      If you have enabled [two-factor-authentication in Docker Hub](https://docs.docker.com/docker-hub/2fa/){:target="\_blank"}, then in the Password field, paste a Docker personal access token (instead of your Docker Hub master password).
 Otherwise, Codefresh will not be able to push your image.
       If you don't have 2FA enabled in Dockerhub, then you can also use your Dockerhub account password.
 But in all cases we suggest you create a personal access token for Codefresh (personal access tokens are more secure as you can revoke them on demand and see when they were last used).

 {% include image.html